fluentassertions/fluentassertions/docs/_pages/about.md

 ## Versioning

 The version numbers of Fluent Assertions releases comply to the [Semantic Versioning](http://semver.org/) scheme.
 In other words, release 1.4.0 only adds backwards-compatible functionality and bug fixes compared to 1.3.0.
 Release 1.4.1 should only include bug fixes.
 And if we ever introduce breaking changes, the number increased to 2.0.0.

+## What do we need to complie the solution

+Install Visual Studio 2022 17.0+ or JetBrains Rider 2021.3 as well as the Build Tools 2022 (including the Universal Windows Platform build tools).
+You will also need to have .NET Framework 4.7 SDK and .NET 6.0 SDK installed.
+Check global.json for the current minimum required version.